videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/supported-device-os.md

 # Supported Device OS

 :::note
-The following browser versions represent the minimum required versions to ensure full support for the listed features.
+The following device OS version represent the minimum required version to ensure full support for the listed features.
 :::

 import SupportList from '../../../../src/theme/SupportedListContainer'